been-jamming/TiBc/README.md

   * Pops the last two values on the stack and pushes the result of a bitwise or between the two.
 * ANDSTACK
   * Pops the last two values on the stack and pushes the result of a bitwise and between the two.
+* NOTSTACK
+  * Pops the last value on the stack and pushes the result of a logical not of the value.
 * LTSTACK
   * Pops the last two values on the stack and pushes `1` if the first was less than the second, otherwise it pushes `0`
 * GTSTACK
   * Pops the last two values on the stack and pushes `1` if the first was greater than the second, otherwise it pushes `0`
 * EQSTACK
   * Pops the last two values on the stack and pushes `1` if the first was equal to the second, otherwise it pushes `0`
+* NEQSTACK
+  * Pops the last two values on the stack and pushes `0` if the first was equal to the second, otherwise it pushes `1`
 * JMPSTACK
   * Pops the last value on the stack and jumps th that address.
   * Program labels, memory addresses, and integers are all expected to have the same bit-width.